iamandreatonina/Algorithms_bioinformatics/README.md

 ### Options/parameters :
  * First seqeunce, which correspond of the rows of the matrix
  * Second sequence, whihc are the columns fo the matrix
- * --h, --help, which disaply the helper and exit
+ * -h, --help, which disaply the helper and exit
  * -g , -- gap_penalty, scoring value for the gaps, by defautl is -1
  * -m , -- match, scoring value for the matches, by defautl is 2
  * -p , -- mismatch, scoring value for the misamtches, by defautl is -1